Our councillors

 Village Gardens, Walton on the Hill

-Cllr Michael Norris
+Cllr Michael Norris (Vice Chair)

-Member of Berkswich Parish Council’s Environment Group.
+Vice Chair of the Council and Member of Berkswich Parish Council’s Environment Group.

 Cllr Sue Francis